 Should I Freeze My Eggs?

 Egg freezing is a potential solution for a variety of women with a cancer diagnosis or who worry they may not be ready to become mothers before their biological clock starts winding down.
-Tech companies, like Google and Facebook, have also directed the spotlight at egg freezing since they offer financial support for female employees who want to put their parenting plans on hold while they pursue their career track.
+Hundreds of companies across the country have also directed the spotlight at egg freezing since they offer financial support for female employees who want to put their parenting plans on hold for a number of reasons.